SantiagoCamargo1998/Signature-Detection-and-Verification/README.md

 ## Overview
 This project aims to detect and verify handwritten signatures from scanned documents using image processing techniques and machine learning models.
+Includes all code and dataset for setup.

 ## Project Structure
 - **src/**: Contains the Python scripts for signature detection and verification.